 I wish the Brother SE1900 embroidery machine cut jump stitches (the stitches where the machine jumps from one part of the design to another with the same thread color), but that’s not the case.
 I also wish it came with a dust cover, but I sewed my own.
 Not such a hardship to find another reason to use my machine!

 As with all machines, make sure to choose the correct materials to prevent user error.
 Different fabrics may require different needles, threads, and stabilizers.
 And, take care that you’ve wound the bobbin correctly and threaded the needle the right way!
 Little things you may overlook like threading with the presser foot down, or instance, may cause big problems with your machine’s stitching.

 If your machine stops working after a little while, make sure you’ve kept your receipt to take advantage of the 25-year limited warranty.
 Parts, labor, and accessories carry a 1-year warranty, electronic components have a 2-year warranty, and the machine body itself is warrantied for 25 years.
 If you’re a worrywart like me, you can purchase an extended warranty as well.

 As an aside, if you want to compare prices between retailers, I recommend checking into Sewing Machines Plus.
 Often, they will send a 10% off coupon if you sign up for emails.
 That goes a long way in decreasing the price!

 Comparing the Brother SE1900

 If you’re doing your due diligence before purchasing the Brother SE1900, you’re probably wanting to know how it differs from other Brother embroidery machines.
-I’ve put together some little blurbs to save you having to figure this out yourself.
-You can also check out my best Brother sewing and embroidery machines list to find out more.
+I’ve put together some little blurbs to save you from having to figure this out yourself.

 Brother SE1900 vs PE800